OSGeo/gdal/doc/source/programs/index.rst

     - :ref:`gdal_cli_from_python`: How to use ``gdal`` CLI algorithms from Python
     - :ref:`gdal_cli_gdalg`: .gdalg files to replay serialized ``gdal`` commands

-Commands working with raster of vector inputs
+Commands working with raster or vector inputs
 +++++++++++++++++++++++++++++++++++++++++++++

 .. toctree::